GEOL 101 3 Units

 Introduction to Physical Geology

 This course is an introduction to the study of the Earth, with emphasis on the materials that make up the Earth.
-It emphasizes Plate Tectonics, the processes that created the continents and the ocean basins, and the processes that change the landscape.
+It emphasizes Plate Tectonics, the processes that created the continents and the ocean basins, and the internal and external processes that change the landscape.

 GEOL 111 1 Unit